Modular forms via invariant theory: Acknowledgements

-As invariant we now take the discriminant $I$ of a quadratic form in four variables and apply it to $f$.
+As an invariant we now take the discriminant $I$ of a quadratic form in four variables and apply it to $f$.
 It yields a scalar-valued Teichm\"uller modular form of weight $34$ that vanishes on the closure of the locus of non-hyperelliptic curves of genus $4$ for which the unique quadric that contains the canonical image is singular.
 Its square is the pull back of a Siegel modular form of degree $4$ and weight $68$ that is the product of all the even theta characteristics.

-An analogous case is given by the section $\chi_{2,0,4}$ of ${\rm Sym}^2({\EE}) \otimes \det({\EE})^4$ on the Hurwitz space $\overline{\mathcal{H}}_{3,2}$ of admissible covers of genus $3$ and degree $2$, constructed in \cite{vdG-K}.
+An analogous case is given by the section $\chi_{2,0,4}$ of ${\rm Sym}^2({\EE}) \otimes \det({\EE})^4$ on the Hurwitz space $\overline{\mathcal{H}}_{3,2}$ of admissible covers of genus $3$ and degree $2$, constructed in \cite{vdG-K} and ${\EE}$ the corresponding Hodge bundle.
 Its discriminant is a modular form of weight $14$, related to the discriminant of binary octics, whose square is the pullback of a Siegel modular cusp form of weight $28$.